playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 ## Step 2: Remove the Element When the User Stops Hovering {#challenge-step-2}

-Now that we have our tooltip showing up when we'd expect, let's remove it when we stop hovering on the button element.
+Now that we have our tooltip showing up when we'd expect it, let's remove it when we stop hovering on the button element.

 To do this, we'll use [the `mouseleave` HTML event](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseleave_event) to set `show` to `false` and cancel the timer to show the tooltip if the event is active.